 The Great Connection is the story of a man on a journey to learn how to connect with himself.
 In the process, he learns how to connect with others.
 Susan Stamm interviewed the author of the book, Arnie Warren, on March 7, 2008 — just one month prior to his untimely death on April 19, 2008.

-The Great Connection is used by practitioners of the DiSC model of behavior as a way to help audiences develop a deeper appreciation of the four behavioral styles.
-Arnie’s skill as a professional interviewer and his practical approach to DiSC has created a story that leaves a lasting impression on readers.
+The Great Connection offers a unique way to understand the DiSC model of behavior and the four behavioral styles.
+The book tells the story of a news anchor, Bob Hathaway, and how DISC helped him navigate interpersonal struggles in his life.
+Arnie Warren’s skill as a professional interviewer and his practical approach to DiSC has created a story that leaves a lasting impression on readers.

 Table of Contents